Moving into a rental property

 During your tenancy it is your responsibility to periodically test and replace any batteries within the smoke or CO alarms.
 We recommend you test them monthly as a minimum to ensure that they are in working order.
 If you find an alarm is not working, and changing the batteries does not rectify this, you should notify us immediately so that we can arrange a replacement.

-You are required to pay your rent in cleared funds by standing order each month, so be sure to complete the form provided to set this up (provided with your Tenancy Agreement) and send to your bank.
+You are required to pay your rent in full and on time using the payment method agreed in your tenancy agreement, which for Goodfellows' properties is by standing order.
+Be sure to complete the form to set this up (provided with your Tenancy Agreement) and send to your bank.
 Banks will only take an instruction from you and we cannot set it up for you.
 Alternatively, you can also set this up online using the account details and the reference provided.

 Hopefully these points will help you tick off most of the important tasks so you can focus on getting settled in your new home.